Sydney Walking Tour to Top Sydney Landmarks by JetSettingFools.com

 Clocktower, Town Hall, Sydney, Australia

-Built on former burial grounds in the late 1880s, the town hall is home to the Sydney City Council Chamber, the offices of the Lord Mayor and the Centennial Hall.
-The concert hall features the Grand Organ, which dates to the late 1800s.
+Built on former burial grounds in the late 1880s, it is home to the City Council Chamber, the offices of the Lord Mayor and Centennial Hall.

 #18 Queen Victoria Building